RonjaPonja/CCNA-Cheat-Sheet/README.md

 ## Configure a Serial
-Layer 1 link speed is dictated by a CSU/DSU, in a lab without an external CSU/DSU a DTE (Data Termianl Equipment) cable and DCE (Data Communications Equipment) cable are used.
+Layer 1 link speed is dictated by a CSU/DSU, in a lab without an external CSU/DSU a DTE (Data Terminal Equipment) cable and DCE (Data Communications Equipment) cable are used.

 | Command                                 | Description                                     |
 |:----------------------------------------|:------------------------------------------------|